yafet-123/music-server/README.md

-A RESTful API built with Express.js and MongoDB for managing a music library.
+A RESTful API built with Express.js , docker and MongoDB for managing a music library.
 The API supports CRUD operations for songs and provides statistics on the collection, including total songs, distinct artists, albums, genres, and more.

 Endpoints: